This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 The man looked bemused by the comeback.
 “Eh… well at least I’m not a waster like him.
 I have a job, and a sports car,” he nodded across the road at a red Porsche.

 Making a small half-shrugging gesture, Ann gave the busker a confused look.

-“He’s a banker,” said the busker sardonically.
+“He’s a banker,” said the busker with a suggestive half smile.